La Japonaise (painting): Description

 The contrast between Camille and the painting's faux-cultural setting is increased further by a backdrop of uchiwa fans.
-Though most depict only hazy Impresssionist landscapes, with one on the left showing a red-crowned crane, a fan to the right of Camille's raised right hand shows a Japanese woman wearing a kimono and a traditional hairstyle, depicted on a rosy red background.
+Though most depict only hazy Impressionist landscapes, with one on the left showing a red-crowned crane, a fan to the right of Camille's raised right-hand shows a Japanese woman wearing a kimono and a traditional hairstyle, depicted on a rosy red background.
 Separated from the others with a contrasting background, it draws attention as the woman's face tilts in the opposite direction to Camille's, echoing the other.
 While Camille looks out at the viewer with a smile, the woman in the fan shows an almost astonished facial expression looking at her European counterpart.